-Action Level: The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
+Action Level (AL): The concentration of a contaminant, which if exceeded, triggers treatment or other requirements.

-Lead & Copper Date Sampled MCLG Action Level 90 th Percentile #Sites over AL Units Violation Likely Source of Contamination Copper 2015 1.3 1.3 .89 0 PPM Ν Erosion of natural deposits; Leaching from wood preservatives; Corrosion of household plumbing systems Lead 2015 0 15 5 0 PPB N Corrosion of household plumbing systems; Erosion of natural deposits.
-Hardness 30 GPG Ν · · · · Iron .2 PPM Ν
+- Action Level (AL).
+The concentration of a contaminant, which is exceeded, triggers treatment of other requirements.
+Lead and Copper Date Sampled MCLG Action Level (AL) 90th Percentile # Sites Over AL Units Violation Likely Source of Contamination Copper 08/14/2015 1.3 1.3 0.89 0 ppm N Erosion of natural deposits; Leaching from wood preservatives; Corrosion of household plumbing systems.
+Lead 08/14/2015 0 15 5 0 ppb N Corrosion of household plumbing systems; Erosion of natural deposits.